-Plaintiffs' Right to Equal Access to Educational Opportunity
+Plaintiffs Children's Right to Equal Access to Educational Opportunity

-12. The education of children is a fundamental value of the people of the State of Florida.
+18. The education of children is a fundamental value of the people of the State of Florida.
 Fla.
 Const. art.
 IX, § 1(a).
-The state constitution mandates "a high quality system of free public schools that allows students to obtain a high quality education."
+The state constitution mandates

+"a high quality system of free public schools that allows students to obtain a high quality education."
 Id.
 Such education shall be provided to "all children residing within its borders."
 Id.

-13. Florida has developed core skills and subjects that public schools must teach to all students.
+- 19. Florida has developed core skills and subjects that public schools must teach to all students.
 See Fla.
 Stat. § 1003.41 ("Florida Standards") (requiring skills instruction in critical-thinking, problem-solving, mathematics, contextual and applied-learning, technology-literacy, information and media-literacy, civic-engagement, and subject matter instruction in science, mathematics, social studies, visual and performing arts, physical education and health).
-See also id. § 1003.42.

-14. Florida law also prioritizes enrollment of students in school through graduation.
-In Florida, education is compulsory for all children between the ages of six and sixteen without exception.
+See also id. § 1003.42. - 20.
+Education in Florida is compulsory for all children between the ages of six (6) and sixteen (16) without exception.
 Fla.
-Stat.
-1003.21(1)(a)(1).

-15. Public school students ages sixteen and older who have not graduated are also subject to compulsory school attendance until a student "files a formal declaration of intent to terminate school enrollment with the school board."
+Stat. § 1003.21(1)(a)(1). - 21.
+Compulsory education continues for a student aged sixteen (16) or older who has not graduated unless and until the student "files a formal declaration of intent to terminate school enrollment with the school board."
 Id. § 1003.21(1)(c).
-The declaration "must acknowledge that terminating school enrollment is likely to reduce the student's earning potential" and be signed by the student and parent.
+The declaration "must acknowledge that terminating school enrollment is likely to reduce the student's earning potential."
+Id.
+The declaration must be signed both by the student and the student's parent.
 Id.